How to Safely use Paracetamol (Acetaminophen)

 Paracetamol, also known as acetaminophen (Tylenol and Panadol are some brand names); is one of the most widely used medications in the world.
 It is a commonly used pain reliever (analgesic) and also reduces fever (anti-pyretic).
 It is widely used by both adults and children.
-It is readily available over the counter in pharmacies and in supermarkets.
-So if it is so easy to access, surely it must be really safe?
+It is readily available over-the-counter in pharmacies and in supermarkets.
+Since it is so easy to access, this might lead you to think it must be a very safe drug to use.
 Well when taken correctly it is considered to be safe for most people to use, but it is very dangerous if taken in overdose!
-Here are a few basic things you need to know about paracetamol/acetaminophen.
+Here are a few basic things you need to know about paracetamol.

 How does it work?

-No one is quite sure how exactly paracetamol works.
-It is thought to act on the hypothalamus in the brain to reduce fever, and works in the peripheral nervous system in some way to reduce pain impulses.
-It may also work in the central nervous system to reduce pain by reducing prostaglandin synthesis, and these are chemicals which cause pain and inflammation.
+No one is quite sure exactly how paracetamol works.
+It is thought to act on the hypothalamus - the part of the brain that regulates body heat- to reduce fever.
+It is thought that paracetamol raises the "pain threshold", increasing your body's ability to tolerate pain rather than eliminating pain.
+It may also have some effect on reducing prostaglandin synthesis, which are chemicals responsible for causing pain and inflammation.

 Widely Used For Pain and Fever

 Paracetamol should only ever be taken in accordance with the directions given by your doctor, pharmacist or as indicated on the product packaging.
 Particular care needs to be taken when measuring out doses for children, which are based on body weight.
-Whilst generally safe at therapeutic doses, when taken incorrectly paracetamol is one of the most common pharmaceutical agents resulting in cases of accidental and intentional poisoning cases.
+Whilst generally safe at therapeutic doses, when taken incorrectly paracetamol is one of the most common drugs resulting in accidental and intentional poisoning cases.

-There are immediate release tablets, extended release tablets, liquids and suppostories available.
-Many combination products that contain paracetamol/acetaminophen with other ingredients are also available, which adds to the potential for confusion and accidental overdose.For adults the maximum safe dose of paracetamol/acetaminophen is 4g daily.
-This is the total daily dose which needs to include ALL products you may take that contain paracetamol/acetaminophen (eg. cold and flu tablets often contain paracetamol/acetaminophen).
+There are many different formulations of paracetamol available.
+It comes in a tablet, extended release tablet, capsule, soluble tablet, liquid and suppository.
+Many combination products that contain paracetamol with other ingredients are also available, which adds to the potential for confusion and accidental overdose.For adults the maximum safe dose of paracetamol is 4 grams daily.
+This is the total daily dose which needs to include ALL products you may take that contain paracetamol (eg. cold and flu tablets often contain paracetamol).

-For children, stick to the dosing recommendations on the product label, and only use one paracetamol/acetaminophen product at a time.
+For children, stick to the dosing recommendations on the product label, and only use one paracetamol product at a time.

 Who Needs To Be Careful?

-- People who are hypersensitive (allergic) to paracetamol/acetaminophen should not take it.
+- People who are hypersensitive (allergic) to paracetamol should not take it.

-- People with chronic liver disease should seek medical advice prior to using paracetamol/acetaminophen as the risk of experiencing liver problems from therapeutic doses (not just overdoses) may be higher.
+- People with chronic liver disease should seek medical advice prior to using paracetamol as the risk of experiencing liver problems from normal doses (not just overdoses) may be higher.

 What Are Some of The Side Effects?

-Most people who take paracetamol/acetaminophen do not experience any side effects.
+Most people who take paracetamol do not experience any side effects.
 Rarely, the following side effects have been reported.

 - A condition know as “drug fever” (a fever accompanied by sore throat and mouth or throat ulcers with no other identifiable cause)